-The HECS scholarship is applied to your record as soon as possible after you enrol in the Writing Family History unit within the Diploma of Family History or another College of Arts and Law approved course.
+The HECS scholarship is applied to your record as soon as possible after you enrol in the Writing Family History unit within the Diploma of Family History or another College of Arts, Law and Education approved course.
 Initially, your invoice in eStudent may reflect the cost of the unit.
 Sometimes it may take up to a week after your enrolment is processed, but please be assured your correct invoice will appear in eStudent after this time.

 Writing Family History is one of nine units available to study under the Diploma of Family History.
 Further study in 2017/8 may attract HECS tuition fees, however for domestic students these may be deferred under the HECS-HELP Scheme.
 For further information on HECS-HELP consult the Australian Tax Office (ATO) guidelines.